drashland/website-v2/docs/rhum/v2.x/3_tutorials_(node)/2_test_doubles/4_spies/1_class_spies.md

 - You do not need a class with working implementations
-- You just want to know how the class was used (e.g., what args were used when one of its methods were called or how many times one of its methods was called)
+- You just want to know how the class was used (e.g., what args were used when one of its methods were was or how many times one of its methods was called)

 ## Creating a Class Spy